hydroaggie/hydroaggie.github.io/_posts/2023-09-26-A-Zotero-to-Obsidian-Workflow.md

 - Obsidian plugins: [Zotero Integration](https://github.com/mgmeyers/obsidian-zotero-integration), Templater, Dataview
 - Zotero plugins: [Better BibTeX for Zotero](https://retorque.re/zotero-better-bibtex/installation/), Zotfile,
 - (Optional) Zotero Browser Extension for Chrome/Firefox.
 This may be useful for downloading papers to Zotero.

 ## Setup

 ### Install Obsidian plugins
-For this workflow to work, you will need to install Zotero Integration, Templater, Dataview.
+For this workflow to work, you will need to install `Zotero Integration, Templater, Dataview` plugins.

 It may be difficult to find where the plugins are for the first time.
 - Click the settings icon (ie. ) in the lower left corner of the app.
 - Click `Community plugins` on the left panel and select `browse`.
 This will open window with a list of plugins.
-- Search for `Zotero Integration`, click `install`
+- Search for the plugin (e.g., `Zotero Integration`), click `install`
 - Once installed, click `enable`. **This step is necessary to activate the plugin**

 Once you have all the plugins installed, you need to change the settings for each.

-#### Zotero Integration
+#### Zotero Integration Settings

-Change settings in Obsidian...
+Change settings in the Zotero Integration plugin.
+- Go to `Settings --> Community plugins --> Zotero Integration`
+- Set `Zotero` as the Database
+- Set `Note Import Location`.
+This is where the notes will be stored in Obsidian.
+I use `literature` folder in my vault.
+- Under `Import Formats`, click `Add Import Format` and add `Output Path` for notes and `Image Output Path`.
+Choose `Template File` as the template file for Zotero notes.
+I will provide a template below.
+Choose the `Bibliography Style`.
+I use `APA` style.

 ### Install Zotero plugins
 You may need the following plugins: